 10) Jackfruit is the heavyweight of all fruits, growing to four feet long and weighing in at over 35kgs.
 That’s a lot of burger right there!

 Cooking wise, the main attraction to Jackfruit for me is the interesting texture, when unripe, nothing else gives that stringy, chewiness when cooked.
 It is meat-like and an ideal plant-based dish to serve meat eaters.
 Also the flavour is totally unique, in fact, Jackfruit is a very strange fruit indeed, like nothing else.
 As the world goes meat free (it’s happening!) we’ll be increasingly familiar with Jack.
 It’s going mainstream!
-Great news as the production of meat is THE number one cause of global warming.
+Great news as the production of meat is one of THE main causes of global warming.

 For me, the country who does jackfruit the best is Indonesia.
 I’ve never been to a country where it is used so frequently.
 Almost every meal I had in a proper place had at least one dish using jackfruit.
 The dish ‘Gudeg’ is a stand out staple.
 Of course, it makes for a great dessert.
 It’s a very useful plant, although I have been warned that in places like Brazil, it can be invasive.
 This is probably not such a problem in rural Wales as it will only grow in warm places.